Listen to the morning news with London on the Internet

 ABC News: US

-- Winning numbers drawn in Wednesday’s Powerball
+- Winning numbers drawn in Friday’s Mega Millions

 New York Times